simonw/datasette-app/README.md

 The app consists of two parts: the Electron app, and a custom Datasette plugin called [datasette-app-support](https://github.com/simonw/datasette-app-support).

-It is not yet packaged with an installer.
-You can preview the app like so:
+You can install a development version of the app like so:

     # Clone the repo
     git clone https://github.com/simonw/datasette-app